rnjefferies/gantt-slam/README.md

 4. Make all the Gantt charts you desire!

 #### WARNING - I only get 25hrs per month on this server, so it might not be active...
-But you can have a quick play with the app before building it yourself here: https://rnjcharts.shinyapps.io/Gantt_Slam/
+But you can have a quick play with the app before building it yourself: https://rnjcharts.shinyapps.io/Gantt_Slam/
 ![Tomato Gannt](https://github.com/rnjefferies/gantt-slam/blob/master/ganttSlam/www/logo.png?,raw=true)